alfie-ns/alfie-ns.github.io/scripts.md

 <!-----------------------------------------------------------------------------------
 ------------------------------------->

-I'm a keen enthusiast of <a href="#python-scripts" style="color: #448c88">Python</a> and <a href="#bash-scripts" style="color: #448c88">Bash</a> scripting.
-I utilise Python for effective, easy-to-use programs, Data Science and nearly everything I develop in the backend, whilst Bash is my go-to for automation on my Mac.
+I'm a keen enthusiast of `<a href="#python-scripts" style="color: #448c88">`Python`</a>` and `<a href="#bash-scripts" style="color: #448c88">`Bash`</a>` scripting.
+I utilise Python for effective, easy-to-use programs, Data Science and nearly everything I develop in the backend, whilst Bash is my go-to for automation on my Mac
 Below are some of the scripts I've written for various projects and tasks.

 ---

+# Windows batch scripts

+**...**

 # Python Scripts

 ### VidBriefs/APP/vidbriefs-desktop/youtube.py

-This <a href="https://github.com/alfie-ns/vidbriefs-desktop" style="color: #448c88"  target="_blank">Python script</a> utilises OpenAI's GPT-4o-mini and Anthropic's Claude-3-sonnet-20240229 to analyse YouTube video transcripts and generate markdown files with insights.
+This `<a href="https://github.com/alfie-ns/vidbriefs-desktop" style="color: #448c88"  target="_blank">`Python script`</a>` utilises OpenAI's GPT-4o-mini and Anthropic's Claude-3-sonnet-20240229 to analyse YouTube video transcripts and generate markdown files with insights.
 Features include:

 - **AI Model Options**: Choose between GPT-4o-mini and Claude-3-sonnet-20240229
 - **Customizable AI Personality**: Adjust the AI's approach to suit your preferences